Skip to main content

 Royal Park Football Club

-It was reported in the Express and Telegraph newspaper (5 April 1882) that the annual general meeting of the SAFA considered the Royal Park Football Club's application to join the senior association:
+Shortly after the meeting above, it was reported in the Express and Telegraph newspaper (5 April 1882) that the annual general meeting of the SAFA considered the Royal Park Football Club's application to join the senior association:

 The application of the Royal Park Football Club was considered, and Mr. A J. Diamond moved that the club should be admitted to the association.
 He urged that the admission of the club would be of the greatest advantage to the association and should be calculated to advance the interests of the game.
 Mr. C. Bagot seconded.
 The application was opposed by some of the delegates, on the ground that the club was not strong enough to successfully cope with the senior clubs, but the motion was passed by 19 votes to 4.
 The question as to whether the club should be allowed to play with 23 or 25 men was left to the committee to deal with.

-Donning blue and white with an orange hoop they joined took their place in the the SAFA for the 1882 season.
+Donning blue and white with an orange hoop they joined took their place in the SAFA for the 1882 season.
 However they struggled from the start, playing only four games (all losses), forfeiting one due to lack of players and then the rest of the season’s matches after they dropped out of the competition.

 South Park Football Club